 Leaped vs. leapt

-Both leaped and leapt are past-tense and past-participle forms of the verb leap.
+Both leaped and leapt are past-tense and past-participial forms of the verb leap.
 Other than the spelling and pronunciation, there is no difference between them.
 Both are old, and leaped was more common in all varieties of English until about a century ago, when leapt became more common in British English.
-Today, both forms are frequently used in American publications, while British publications tend to favor leapt
+Today, both forms are frequently used in American and Canadian publications, while publications from outside North America tend to favor leapt.

 Examples